Peteresis/PyBer_Analysis/README.md

 Rural drivers clearly outperform Suburban and Urban drivers in terms of `Average Fare per Driver`.
 The ratio is 3.3:1 for rural vs. urban, and 2.4:1 for suburban vs. urban.

+### **Conclusions**

+1. Urban cities generate the most revenue for PyBer
+2. Customers in Urban coities pay less
+We can conclude that the Rural drivers earn a good level of income

 ## 3. Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.